 I think that many of us have the most trouble with this when it comes to family and friends.
 We naturally want close family members and friends to like and even love us.
 The hard truth is that sometimes your relationship with certain people will never be as close as you want or need.
 What’s the answer?
 Find other people to achieve the closest you want.

 Simplify your style into being a person who does not try to make everyone like you, but rather a person who relies on just being yourself.
-You do this because you understand the impossibility of making everyone like you and to reduce stress in your social activities.
+You do this because you understand the impossibility of making everyone like you and in doing so reduce social stress.

 7. Stop Grieving About Past Mistakes